replit/kaboom/README.md

 You can paste this directly into an `.html` file and start playing around!

+Kaboom uses a powerful component system to compose game objects and behaviors.
-to make a flappy bird movement you only need a few lines
+To make a flappy bird movement you only need a few lines
 ```js
 // init context
 const k = kaboom();